 Today’s Pick 3 Evening results are in.
 Here are the winning numbers for Tuesday September 29, 2020

-Here are your Pick 3 Evening results for Tuesday September 29, 2020:
+Your Pick 3 Evening results for Tuesday September 29, 2020 are as follows:

 Did you know that?